SiEPIC/SiEPIC-Tools/README.md

   - Lukas Chrostowski, Hossam Shoman, Mustafa Hammood, Han Yun,  Jaspreet Jhoja, Enxiao Luan,  Stephen Lin, Ajay Mistry, Donald Witt, Nicolas A. F. Jaeger, Sudip Shekhar,  Hasitha Jayatilleka, Philippe Jean, Simon B.-de Villers, Jonathan Cauchon, Wei Shi,  Cameron Horvath, Jocelyn N. Westwood-Bachman, Kevin Setzer, Mirwais Aktary, N. Shane Patrick, Richard Bojko, Amin Khavasi, Xu Wang, Thomas Ferreira de Lima,  Alexander N. Tait, Paul R. Prucnal, David E. Hagan, Doris Stevanovic, Andy P. Knights, "<a href="https://doi.org/10.1109/JSTQE.2019.2917501">Silicon Photonic Circuit Design Using Rapid Prototyping Foundry Process Design Kits</a>" IEEE Journal of Selected Topics in Quantum Electronics, Volume: 25, Issue: 5, Sept.-Oct.
 2019. (<a href="https://www.dropbox.com/s/i1z4ackr3q7fz1l/2019_JSTQE_foundry.pdf?dl=1">PDF</a>)

 ## Download and Installation instructions:
- - in KLayout v0.25, use Tools | Package Manager, and find SiEPIC-Tools there
+ - in KLayout v0.27, use Tools | Package Manager, and find SiEPIC-Tools there
- - install PDK, e.g., <a href="https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK/wiki/Installation-instructions">SiEPIC_EBeam_PDK download and installation instructions</a> on the wiki page.
+ - install PDK, e.g., <a href="https://github.com/siepic/SiEPIC_EBeam_PDK/wiki/Installation-instructions">SiEPIC_EBeam_PDK download and installation instructions</a> on the wiki page.

 ## Objectives:
  - Use an open-source layout tool (KLayout) to implement a sophisticated layout design environment for silicon photonics
- - Support for both GUI and script-based layout, or combinations of both.
+ - Support for both GUI and Python script-based layout, or combinations of both.
  - KLayout-INTERCONNECT integration offers a layout-first design methodology.
-Inspired by Layout Versus Schematic tools, this PDK includes netlist extraction routines to generate a schematic from the layout.
+Inspired by Layout Versus Schematic tools, this includes netlist extraction routines to generate a schematic from the layout.
 This allows the user to directly simulate from the layout, without needing to create the schematic first.
-This approach is possibly more appealing to photonics designers who are accustomed to designing physical layouts, rather than schematics.
-A library of components (layout and compact models) is included in the Process Design Kit, specifically for silicon photonics fabrication via Electron Beam Lithography.
+This approach is appealing to photonics designers who are accustomed to designing physical layouts, rather than schematics.
+A library of components (layout and compact models) is included in the SiEPIC-EBeam-PDK Process Design Kit, specifically for silicon photonics fabrication via Electron Beam Lithography.
  - Whereas a typical schematic-driven design flow includes a schematic, circuit simulation, layout, and verification (see Chapter 10 of the <a href="http://www.cambridge.org/ca/academic/subjects/engineering/electronic-optoelectronic-devices-and-nanotechnology/silicon-photonics-design-devices-systems">textbook</a>), the approach taken here is <b>Layout-driven</b>, followed by verification, then a schematic (via a netlist extraction) and simulations.